tonylindeberg/pyscsp/README.md

-the notion of gamma-normalized scale-space derivatives by multiplying the regular Gaussian derivative operators by the scale parameter s = sigma^2 raised to the power of gamma multiplied by the order of differentiation and divided by two, including a way to approximate this operator for discrete image data based on lp-normalization of the derivative operator, with the power p in the Lp-norms and lp-norms related to the scale normalization power gamma.
+the notion of gamma-normalized scale-space derivatives by multiplying the regular Gaussian derivative operators by the scale parameter s = sigma^2 raised to the power of gamma multiplied by the order of differentiation and divided by two.

 The paper (Lindeberg 1998b) describes the differential definition of edge detection from local directional derivatives of the image